Corvus333-dev/SkinCancer/README.md

 ## Discussion
 Even after undersampling duplicate nevi samples, class imbalance (57.2% majority) remained substantial.
-`SparseCategoricalFocalCrossentropy` improved minority-class signal recovery, while maintaining strong performance (95.3% F1) on the majority class.
+`SparseCategoricalFocalCrossentropy` improved minority-class signal recovery, while maintaining strong performance (95.3% accuracy) on the majority class.
 Despite this, clinically-critical confusion persisted between benign keratoses and melanomas, with a misclassification rate of ~15%.
 This overlap is well documented in dermoscopy, where similar confusion rates are observed among clinicians.
 Additional methods (e.g., ensembling with a binary melanoma classifier, incorporating morphological priors, etc.) would be needed to better resolve these decision boundaries.